-Take this opportunity to outline the work you plan on completing prior to your leave, work that you believe you won't be able to complete, and work that will need to be done while you're on leave.
+Take this opportunity to outline the work you plan on completing prior to your leave; work that you believe you won't be able to complete, and work that will need to be done while you're on leave.

-Communications During Pregnancy Leave
+Communications During Maternity Leave

 Ask to Discuss Your Transition Back

-Use and Tweak This Maternity Leave Letter Sample
+Maternity Leave Request Letter Sample

 While I'm on leave I suggest (co-worker's name) be in charge of my workload.
-(Add other details of your work load proposal here).
+(Add other details of your workload proposal here).
 Please consider this return to work proposal the beginning of a conversation.
 If you have concerns about anything I've suggested, please inform me so that I have an opportunity to address them.

 Please let me know of any information or forms, such as a doctor's note, that you will require from me before or during my maternity leave.
 I look forward to working with you to ensure a smooth transition to maternity leave and back to work.